Cray-HPE/docs-csm/upgrade/0.9/csm-0.9.5/README.md

    2. Patches the kernel/initrd/squash image to have the correctly patched assets.
    3. Applies a pod priority to essential deployments to ensure that they are scheduled when rebooting the NCNs.

-      **This step assumes the latest SUSE updates tarball has been extracted and installed (i.e., synced with Nexus).**
+      **This step requires the latest SUSE updates tarball has been extracted and installed (i.e., synced with Nexus).**
+      **Please see section, "Install SLE for V1.4.2A-security0821 Patch" in the main patch README.**

        ```
        ncn-m001# "${CSM_SCRIPTDIR}/run-patch.sh"